jeffwright13/pytest-insight/README.md

 ## Overview

+pytest-insight is a pytest plugin that helps you understand your test suite's behavior over time.
+Unlike traditional test reporting tools that treat each test in isolation, pytest-insight preserves the full context of test sessions, allowing you to see how tests interact and evolve together.

+With its intuitive query system, you can easily filter test sessions by time range, system under test, system-specific tags, or other test criteria while maintaining relationships between tests that ran together.
+This unique approach enables you to spot performance trends, identify correlated failures, and track rerun patterns — giving you deeper insight into your test suite's health and behavior.

+Whether you're debugging flaky tests, optimizing performance, or analyzing test patterns across different environments, pytest-insight helps you make data-driven decisions about your testing strategy.

 pytest-insight transforms your test results into actionable insights by:
 - Tracking test outcomes and performance metrics over time
 - Detecting flaky tests and recurring failure patterns